 Most restaurants, cafes and bars have a pick-up/ waiting area to make sure dine-in capacities are being followed.
 Diners are required to register their phone or contact methods.

 If the restaurant is a local favourite, you might see lines like this forming during peak hours!

 Have a fun time!

 Have a safe and fun experience in Vancouver and don’t let fear take over during these uncertain times.

-Wash your hands often and keep your social contacts limited to those that are within your bubble.
-Keep a safe distance from everyone else.
-Wear a mask when you are out, and wear it indoors as advised by mall and restaurant operators – especially if you cannot maintain safe physical distance from others.
+Wash your hands often and keep a safe and comfortable distance from others.
+Wear a mask to protect yourself others and if advised by mall and restaurant operators – especially if you cannot maintain safe physical distance from others.

-We wish you well and look forward to welcoming you when travel restrictions are lifted!
+We wish you well and we're excited to welcome you back!